Mithgol/fidorest/README.md

    * If the path is relative, it is treated as relative to the directory of the FidoREST module.
    * The key's passphrase is expected to be blank because its use in FidoREST is automated.

 * `CreateMissingKeys create` — if the option `CreateMissingKeys` is present and equal to `create`, then the files containing ASCII-armored public and private keys of the system are created if both of them don't exist.
+   * The first `Address` value is used as the User ID for these keys.
-(A useful option when you create a new FidoREST system.
-You may want to comment this option later to avoid the keys being accidentally re-created if anything goes wrong with your file system.)
+   * `CreateMissingKeys` is a useful option when you create a new FidoREST system.
+However, you may want to comment this option later to avoid the keys being accidentally re-created if anything goes wrong with your file system.
+Also, as a precaution, the server is immediately shut down after the keys are generated.
+(You may comment `CreateMissingKeys` before starting it again.)

 * `AreasHPT` — path to the area configuration file of HPT.
 This setting is necessary for PhiDo to know where the echomail resides.
    * The configuration lines for echomail are expected to start with `EchoArea` (literally), then a whitespace-separated echotag (such as `Ru.FTN.Develop` for example), then a whitespace-separated full path (without the extensions) to the echomail files of the area, in that order.
 (A sequence of several whitespaces is also a supported separator.)
 The rest of the configuration line is also whitespace-separated from the path.